arXiv/arxiv-docs/README.md

 - You will be prompted to confirm you decision, click "Confirm merge".

   <kbd>![Screenshot of how to select reviewers of your PR and create the PR in Github](/non-info/10-help-confirmMerge.png)</kbd>

+- **Please note:** The above step will only put your changes on `develop` and they will not be viewable on info.arxiv.org.
+At this point you have only saved the edit in github.

 ### 4th: Create a PR to deploy your changes to `master`